tonybolzan/yii-highsoft/README.md

-#Yii Highsoft - Hightchart and Highstok chart wrapper
+#Yii Highsoft - Hightchart and Highstock chart wrapper

 HighsoftWidget is a wrapper to [Highcharts](http://www.highcharts.com/ "Highcharts Official Site") and [Highstock](http://www.highcharts.com/products/highstock "Highstock Official Site")
 Highcharts is a charting library written in pure JavaScript;